-Have you found during your work that a dysfunction or asymmetry in the jaw is reflected in the shoulder and again in the pelvis?
-That when the sacro-illiac is out, so is the jaw?
-Today, we pick apart one anatomical aspect of this connection, and reflect on how the tongue and the hyoid bone affect the entire body.
+Have you found during your work that dysfunction or asymmetry in the jaw is reflected in the shoulder and again in the pelvis?
+That when the sacroiliac is out, so is the jaw?
+Today, we pick apart one anatomical aspect of this connection and reflect on how the tongue and the hyoid bone affect the entire body.

-Bear with me as we discuss the intricate anatomy of this bone, it’s direct muscular connections, the indirect connections, and how exactly a dysfunction or asymmetry of the hyoid can affect the movement of the poll, forelimbs and hindlimbs and, of course, all the puzzle pieces in between.
+Join me as we discuss the intricate anatomy of this bone, its direct muscular connections, the indirect connections, and how exactly a dysfunction or asymmetry of the hyoid can affect the movement of the poll, forelimbs and hindlimbs and, of course, all the puzzle pieces in between.

 The hyoid bone serves as the attachment for the tongue and pharynx, and is made up of paired stylohyoid, epihyoid, ceratohyoid and thyrohyoid bones, with a central basihyoid bone.
 The central basihyoid bone supports the lingual process, to which the tongue is attached.
 The stylohyoid articulates with the temporal bone and allows cranial and caudal movement, somewhat like a pendulum.
 The base of the tongue is attached to the lingual process, the soft palate and pharynx.